 Beef In Beer – Homely Food

-Beef stews are delicious and so easy to make and beef in beer is extra special!
-Lots of beef flavour and lovely tender pieces and much less cost than roast beef or a steak.
+Beef stews are delicious and so easy to make and beef and ale stew is extra special!
+Lots of beef flavour and lovely tender pieces and stewing beef is much less cost than roast beef or a steak.
 Tasty enough for a dinner party and homely enough for a family meal, it is an ideal choice when looking for a filling, tasty meal.

-It is also a good substitue for a Sunday roast dinner, if you are trying to cook on a budget.
+It is also a good substitute for a Sunday roast dinner, if you are trying to cook on a budget.
 The stew plus vegetables will cost around £6 for a meal for four.
 It is very filling and tasty so you won’t feel like you have had a low cost meal!
 You still get that delicious beef flavour and tender meat that you get for a Sunday roast.

 Full of flavour, filling and yet so easy to prepare, this beef in beer will delight your family and friends, and your purse